alikaganuyanikk/Using-Convolutional-Neural-Networks-for-Traffic-Sign-Classification/README.md

 | dense (Dense)      | (None, 500)       | 240,500         |
 | dropout 1 (Dropout)| (None, 500)       | 0               |
 | dense 1 (Dense)    | (None, 43)        | 21,543          |

+## Results

+The results obtained on the test set demonstrate that the model can accurately classify traffic signs.
+However, further testing is required to evaluate the performance under real-world conditions.